AyushM1701/Movie-Recommender/README.md

 ---

 ## Deployment
-This project is set up to be easily deployed on services like Render.com.
+This project is set up on render https://cinematch-llrr.onrender.com

-If you want to use a production database (like Supabase or Neon) instead of the local SQLite file, you just need to set the `CINEMATCH_DATABASE_URL` environment variable on your hosting platform.
-The project will automatically use it.

 ## Running Tests
 To run the automated tests for the backend API: